Jiao Province Campaign: Battle of Jiaozhi

-In April 271, Yu Si led his army to attack and kill Dong Yuan, so Yang Ji appointed Wang Su (王素) as the new Prefect of Jiuzhen.
+In c.May 271, Yu Si led his army to attack and kill Dong Yuan, (Note: In Zizhi Tongjian Kaoyi, Sima Guang disagreed with the account found in Chronicles of Huayang, which indicated that Dong Yuan died of illness.) so Yang Ji appointed Wang Su (王素) as the new Prefect of Jiuzhen.
 Tao Huang used the loot from his battle with Dong Yuan to bribe a powerful leader of the Fuyan barbarians (扶嚴夷), Lương Kỳ (梁奇; Liang Qi) to help him, and Lương Kỳ brought with him more than 10,000 people.
 Instead of marching head-on to Jiaozhi, Xue Xu employed Tao Huang's strategy to use a sea route and catch the Jin army by surprise.
 Yang Ji sent Mao Jiong and Meng Yue (孟岳) to fight Wu, but they were badly routed at Fengxi (封溪, in present-day Đông Anh, Hanoi).
 During the battle, the Jin generals feigned a retreat and attempted to ambush the Wu army.
 However, Tao Huang saw through their ruse, and he used soldiers with long jis to defeat the ambush.

 Yang Ji, Mao Jiong and the others fled back to Jiaozhi to defend the city.
 Tao Huang's army surrounded Jiaozhi and cut off the city's supply.
-By July 271, the rations in Jiaozhi had run out, and more than half of the city's population had died of hunger or disease.
+By c.September 271, (Note: This was about four months after Dong Yuan's death; there was a leap 5th month in that year.) the rations in Jiaozhi had run out, and more than half of the city's population had died of hunger or disease.
 Soon, Tao Huang received the surrender of the city's garrison general, Wang Yue (王約).
 Jiaozhi was being attacked from within and outside, and more than 2,000 Jin defenders were killed along with the generals Zhang Deng (張登), Meng Tong (孟通) and Shao Hui (邵暉), while Yang Ji, Mao Jiong and the others were captured.
+(Note: The Zizhi Tongjian adopted this account over the account found in Tao Huang's biography in Book of Jin, which recorded that Tao sent supplies to the Jin defenders in order for them to last 100 days and fulfill an oath to Huo Yi.
+In Zizhi Tongjian Kaoyi, Sima Guang opinioned that given Sun Hao's temperament, Tao Huang would not dare risk his liege's wrath by sending supplies to the Jin defenders.)
+(Note: Vol.79 of Tongjian and Tao Huang's biography in Jin Shu both recorded that Mao was killed by Xiu Ze's son Xiu Yun.)
 For his deeds, Tao Huang was officially made Inspector of Jiao by Sun Hao.